JavaFXpert/vqe-playground/docs/the-vqe-inator.md

 *Fig 3: Graph with three vertices and weights*

 The graph has already been colored with one of its MaxCut solutions, namely, 3, which is the best we can do with this graph.
-The energy for that coloring is $-1$, as calculated in the following equation where the weight total between same color vertices is $1$, and between different color vertices is 3.
+The energy for that coloring is $-1$, as calculated in the following equation where the weight total between all of the same color vertices in this graph is $1$, and weight total between all of the different color vertices in this graph is $3$.
 $$
 -1=\frac{1}{2}(1 - 3)
 $$